zachgoll/layered-architecture-example-app/README.md

 }
 ```

-Feel free to run the application to see how this all works!
+This will make a call to the business layer which will make a call to the data layer which will make a call to the actual database.